FOUNDING ARTISTS OF SGA

 Shields is represented by Getty Images of Seattle, Washington and Arcangel Images of Malaga, Spain.

-Doctor drew my portrait and that experience motivated me to later
+As a child, I was hospitalized with a weak lung.
+A kind Doctor drew my portrait and that experience motivated me to later draw portraits.

 Pat Lamar was raised in Indianapolis, Indiana.
 She has always been active in community and music; a family heritage.
 She began her painting career in the 1980’s by accepting an invitation from a close friend to try a class.
 Her love of Art and the endless possibilities became a lifelong passion.
 After taking a few classes and much practice, Art became an integral part of her life; eventually teaching classes in Oil and Acrylic painting; then opening her own Studio and Store.
 She hosted many fine Artists from all over the Country for Seminars.
 Illness over the next few years forced her to take a sabbatical.